-We also stayed in an Airbnb in Cartago.
-It was a very cheap, clean and safe apartment with secure parking just a 5 minute walk to downtown.
-Here is the link (and don’t forget to get $20 Airbnb credit here!).
+We also stayed in an Airbnb close to downtown.
+It was a cheap, clean and safe apartment with secure parking just a 5 minute walk to downtown.

 Cartago is an excellent city in Costa Rica to experience culture and history without the crazy hustle and bustle of San Jose.
 We highly recommend it if you’re interested in experiencing the Costa Rican Catholic aspect or to visit a less touristic area.

 You don’t need a ton of time in the city, you can spend just one or two days.
 You can use it as a stop over if you’re taking Route 243 from the Costa Ballena through San Isidro de Perez Zeledo to the city.